 2008-present: National Cartoonists Society, Associate Member in good standing

 Curator and designer of more than 100 exhibitions of cartoon and comic art worldwide, primarily for the Cartoon Art Museum, San Francisco, CA. Additional venues include MoCCA, New York City, NY; The ToonSeum, Pittsburgh, PA; Amadora BD Festival, Amadora, Portugal; The Ottawa International Animation Festival, Ottawa, Canada; Comicdom, Athens, Greece; and The Museum of Contemporary Art, Tokyo, Japan.

-Author of several books and articles on cartoon and comic history, including The Looney Tunes Treasury, Teenage Mutant Ninja Turtles: The Ultimate Visual History, and multiple publications for the Cartoon Art Museum.
+Author of several books and articles on cartoon and comic history, including The Looney Tunes Treasury, Teenage Mutant Ninja Turtles: The Ultimate Visual History, The Complete Peanuts Family Album, The Art of Harley Quinn, and Totally Awesome: The Greatest Cartoons of the Eighties, and multiple publications for the Cartoon Art Museum.

 Lecturer and panel moderator at comic book conventions and festivals worldwide, including San Diego Comic-Con International, the Ottawa International Animation Festival, Comicdom, and New York City Comicon.

 Cartoonist, illustrator, and writer whose work has appeared in publications including Team Cul de Sac: Cartoonists Draw The Line at Parkinson’s, The Sakai Project, The 100 Greatest Looney Tunes, and Marvel Comics Holiday Special.

 Inkpot Award recipient at San Diego Comic-Con International, 2015.

 Harvey Award winner for Best Biographical, Historical, or Journalistic Presentation, Teenage Mutant Ninja Turtles: The Ultimate Visual History, 2015.